LarryScottAE/LarryScottAE/README.md

-- 👋 Hi, I’m @LarryScottAE
+- 👋 Hi, I’m LarryScottAE
-- 👀 I’m interested in java coding and  entewrprise security
+- 👀 I’m interested in java coding and enterprise security
 - 🌱 I’m currently learning ethical hacking
 - 💞️ I’m looking to collaborate on java deverlopment (Spring, Struts, Hibernate, Log4J, ....)
 - 📫 How to reach me lscottae@gmail.com ...
-- I started as an Information Technology professional in 1974 as a computer operator on an IBM System 3 writing RPG II code
+- I started my career as an Information Technology professional in 1974 as a computer operator on an IBM System 3 writing RPG II code
-- I worked for many Fortune 500 companies in the 80's and 90's
+- I subsequently worked for many Fortune 500 companies in the 80's and 90's
-- I have been working in Java since 1995.
+- I have been writing Java and C# code since 1995.
 - I retire(d) from University of California Office of the President in June 2022
-- At UC, I was the technical lead responsible for tracking $8 bilion is US Federal funds / grants at 10 campuses at University of California.
+- At UC, I was the technical lead responsible for tracking $8 bilion is US Federal funds/grants at 10 campuses.
 - I am an experienced Project Manager, Business Analyst, Java and C# coder, QA Analyst, Deployment Engineeer, and Operations Manager.
 - I am only interested in contract opportunities and not full time employment.
 - I can provide impecable references.